yrdsb-peths/first-github-assignment-coldcliff/README.md

 2. Enter your First Name:Clifford

-3. Enter your favourite animal:lion
+3. Enter your favourite animal:lion and zebra

 4. Now click the green 'commit changes' button at the bottom.